 Warm hot dogs in boiling water for 5 minutes; transfer to buns.

-Arrange a dill pickle spear on 1 side of each hot dog and 2 tomato wedges on the other side.
+Arrange a pickle on 1 side of each hot dog and 2 tomatoes on the other side.

-Squirt yellow mustard over each in a zigzag; top with a dollop of sweet relish.
+Squirt mustard over each in a zigzag; top with a dollop of relish.